 Avoid touching the skin lesions directly.
 This is more important for children, than adults, as transmission from child to adult is not common.
 Also, avoid toy-sharing among children with molluscum.
 If a child is known to have molluscum, use separate towels, and do not bath children together.

 Are There Complications?

 The biggest complication is persistence and spread.
 Once immunity is acquired, the disease does not recur.
 Secondary bacterial skin infections may also occur, if there has been a lot of inflammation, or especially, scratching.
-That is why it is so important, in the opinion of many health care professionals, to treat molluscum contagiosum immediately.
+That is why it is so important, in the opinion of some experts, to treat as soon as possible to minimize spreading immediately.
 ZymaDerm™ has proved highly efficacious in the painless treatment of this troubling skin infection.